Applicability

 - Create models and controllers.

-- Write code for database operations.
+- Write the database operation code.

 - Run the program and verify the results.